1. Do Air Pollution Masks Really Work?

 3. Doesn’t Air Just Leak In From The Sides?

-Most face masks are one size only, so air leakage around the edges of many products can be high.
-Very few masks are manufactured in child sizes.
+Most face masks are one size only, so air leakage around the edges can be high.
+Very few air pollution masks are manufactured in child sizes.
 Look for products that have multiple sizes and adjustable ear straps.
-Higher end masks have significantly less leakage.
+High end masks have significantly less leakage.
 StyleSEAL Air Masks come in multiple sizes with adjustable ear loops and a strong nose piece.
 This ensures optimal sealing around the nose and mouth, minimizing leakage.
-If you plan to wear a mask make sure the fit is correct, or it will only offer a false sense of security.
+If you plan to use a mask make sure the fit is correct, or it will only offer you a false sense of security.

 4. Are There Health Benefits To Wearing An Air Mask?